phenoscape/charaparser-unsupervised/README.md

 given a list of words, chech each of them in the WordPOS holder, find its POS tag, and returns a string with letters representing the POS tags.
 If the POS tag is not known for a word, use "?" to represent it.

-* Data Holder
+Data Holder

+* Sentence Collection
+** tag: the subject of this sentence.
+In most cases it is a noun.
+Note that the tag could be a collection of more than one word.
+If it is null, then the sentence has not been tagged yet.

+* Word-POS Collection
+** role: the role of the word-POS pair.
+There are several legal values.
+    "" - the role is unknown
+    "*" - the word has been marked from "unknown" to "known" in the unknown word collection, but the role has not been determined yet.
+    "-" - the word in the word-POS pair is a head noun.
+    "_" - the word in the word-POS pair is a modifier prior to a head noun.
+    "+" - the word has more than one roles, mark it as "*" (What is a head noun? in the leading word list, the last noun is the head noun, and the words prior to it are modifiers.)

-** Unknown Word
+* Unknown Word Collection
-word: the word
+** word: the word
-flag: If the flag is "unknown", then the word is unknown; otherwise, the flag indicates how the word was learned.
+** flag: If the flag is "unknown", then the word is unknown; otherwise, the flag indicates how the word was learned.
 For example, if the word "unicuspid" is "b", then by removing prefix of unicuspid, the word "bicuspid" is learned as a [b] as well.
 In this case, the flag of word "bicuspid" is "unicuspid", indicates that the word "bicuspid" was learned from the word "unicuspid".

 ========